clinical exercise physiology - MS

 - KAAP 681: Clinical Exercise Physiology Competencies Portfolio – 1 credit

 - KAAP 671: Clinical Exercise Physiology Internship – 12 credits

-Students interested in the Clinical Exercise Physiology MS program are encouraged to apply before December 15th for priority consideration.
-Applications must include 3 letters of recommendations, official transcripts, GRE scores, a personal statement, and a GPA of 3.0 or higher.
+Students interested in the Clinical Exercise Physiology MS program are encouraged to apply before December 15 for priority consideration.
+Applications must include 3 letters of recommendations, official transcripts, a resume/CV, responses to three essay prompts, and a GPA of 3.0 or higher.
+GRE scores are not required.
 Those applicants who meet the stated minimum academic requirements are not guaranteed admission, nor are those applicants who fail to meet those minimum requirements necessarily precluded from admission if they offer other appropriate strengths.
-While there are no specific course prerequisites requirements for this program, applicants are encouraged to have previous coursework in Exercise Physiology, Anatomy/ Physiology or related courses.
-Go HERE to start your application today or email Dr. Brittany Overstreet at firstname.lastname@example.org with questions.
+While there are no specific course prerequisite requirements for this program, applicants are encouraged to have previous coursework in Exercise Physiology, Anatomy/ Physiology or related courses.
+Go HERE to start your application today or email Dr. Brittany Overstreet at email@example.com with questions.

 Why University of Delaware?

 - 600+ hours of hands-on clinical experience working with a variety of patient populations

 - Internship sites are secured for students and schedules are provided on the first day

 - Program pays for the first attempt of the American College of Sports Medicine’s Clinical Exercise Physiologist Certification Exam

 - CPR and Advanced Cardiac Life Support Training sponsored by the program